 Regional Australia – A Retrospective

 Australian photography is not about architecture, although an understanding of the influences that inspired early private dwellings and civic buildings does add to the back-story of the pictures.

 The buildings make an important contribution to the iconic natural landscapes by adding form, historical perspective and a sense of time and place.
 In some cases they confirm the fate of those who tried to stand against nature while in others they are a celebration of persistence and achievement.

 Over the years the collection of other pictures from cities, streetscapes, beaches, nature and more seems to grow uncontrollably.
-They will be added as albums during the next year.

 Tag Cloud Australian Photography, Australian Photographs, Ruins, Federation Buildings, Colonial Buildings, Australian Landscapes, Early Australian Architecture, Nature, Regional Australia, Rural

 - Adventure Motorcycle Travel Books by Sam Manicom